2024 Conference: Program

 “Reading Under Pressure: Kate Millett and Norman Mailer,” Yung-Hsing Wu, University of Louisiana Lafayette

-2B Interrogating Popular Texts: Lightning Talks
+2B Interrogating Popular Texts: Lightning Talks (North Gallery)

 “An Eye for Knowledge: Archivists’ Visual Acuity in The Elder Scrolls,” Henry Christopher, Texas A&M University-Kingsville